 Tyrel McQueen ’04

-Tyrel pursued his Ph.D. at Princeton University with Professor Robert Cava, and was a Postdoctoral Fellow at Massachusetts Institute of Technology with Professor Dan Nocera.
+Tyrel earned his PhD at Princeton University with Professor Robert Cava, and was a Postdoctoral Fellow at Massachusetts Institute of Technology with Professor Dan Nocera.
 Tyrel recently joined Johns Hopkins University with a joint appointment in the Department of Chemistry and the Department of Physics and Astronomy.
-As a materials chemist, The McQueen Laboratory is focused on the discovery of new phenomena through the design and synthesis of new materials.
-This can best be summarized as “Discovery Driven Research”
+As a materials chemist, the McQueen laboratory is focused on the discovery of new phenomena through the design and synthesis of new materials.
+This can best be summarized as “Discovery Driven Research.”

 Neel Joshi ’01